aircall/technical-test-pager/README.md

-the corresponding Alert is not Acknowledged and the last level has not been notified, when the Pager receives the Acknowledgement Timeout, then the Pager notifiesy all targets of the next level of the escalation policy and sets a 15-minutes acknowledgement delay.
+the corresponding Alert is not Acknowledged and the last level has not been notified, when the Pager receives the Acknowledgement Timeout, then the Pager notifies all targets of the next level of the escalation policy and sets a 15-minutes acknowledgement delay.
 ```